-Moraea lewisiae syn.
-Hexaglottis lewisiae is found in a variety of soils and habitats (mostly dry) over a wide area (Clanwilliam to Humansdorp.)
+Moraea lewisiae (Goldblatt) Goldblatt syn.
+Hexaglottis lewisiae Goldblatt is found in a variety of soils and habitats (mostly dry) over a wide area (Clanwilliam to Humansdorp.)
 It has whiplike leaves and fragrant yellow flowers pressed laterally along the flowering stem with 6 more or less equal tepals and a style divided into 6 threadlike branches.
 Two subspecies are recognized by some.
 Photos number one and two taken by Bob Rutemoeller and Mary Sue Ittner September 2006 near Citrusdal.

 Moraea lewisiae ssp. lewisiae has cylindrical capsules and outer tepals 19-24 mm and is found on dry sandstone and clay slopes over a wide area from the western Cape to the southeastern Cape.
 Photos taken by Cameron McMaster near Caledon and Hawston View Rd. in the Overberg.

-Moraea lewisiae ssp. secunda has oblong to ellipsoid capsules and the outer tepals are larger, 23-30 mm.
+Moraea lewisiae ssp. secunda Goldblatt has oblong to ellipsoid capsules and the outer tepals are larger, 23-30 mm.
 It is found on stony slopes and flats from Namaqualand to the Bokkeveld Mountains).
 Photos below taken by Cameron McMaster September 2011.
 The second photo has a large insect on the flower.

-Moraea virgata syn.
-Hexaglottis virgata is found on shale and granite soils from southern Namaqualand and western Karoo to Port Elizabeth.
+Moraea virgata (Jacq.)
+Sweet, syn.
+Hexaglottis virgata Jacq. is found on shale and granite soils from southern Namaqualand and western Karoo to Port Elizabeth.
 It is similar to H. lewisiae but flowers have a slender tube and an ovary enclosed in the bracts.
 Photos taken by Cameron McMaster near Napier and Fairfield in the Overberg.

 Galaxia - Gynandriris - Homeria A-J - Homeria K-Z - Moraea group A - Moraea group B - Moraea group C-E - Moraea group F - Moraea group G-I - Moraea group J-M - Moraea group N-R - Moraea group S - Moraea group T - Moraea group U-V - Moraea hybrids – Moraea index